A successful day for Sweden's Alexander Franzen

 Photo By: Stephen Gatt

-2010 Malta Junior & Cadet Open - ITTF Junior Circuit
+2010 Malta Junior & Cadet Open - ITTF Junior Circuit (Click here to access this section)

 Matters went very much according to plan as the singles events commenced at the Malta Junior Open in Cottonera on Friday 19th March 2010.